 - Participates in agency meetings, IFR’s sponsored cultural events, and attends all individual and clinical group supervision

-- Collaborates closely and maintain relationships with SF Juvenile Probation Department, SFUSD, and Violence Prevention social service partners
+- Collaborates closely and maintains relationships with SF Juvenile Probation Department, SFUSD, and Violence Prevention social service partners

 - Perform other duties as assigned